YouTube Denies ‘Momo Challenge’ Exists On Their Platform

 The “Momo Suicide Challenge” first reared its ugly head last year, reportedly whispering creepy things to whoever saw the disfigured being, encouraging people and young kids to harm themselves.

-After a good long while of silence about the dangerous challenge, it seems to have returned, starting with a parent from the U.K. claiming that they had found it on popular messaging app Whatsapp and YouTube while watching supposedly child-friendly videos about the likes of Fortnite and Peppa Pig.
+After a good long period of silence about the dangerous challenge, it seems to have returned, starting with a parent from the U.K. claiming that they had found it on popular messaging app Whatsapp and YouTube while watching supposedly child-friendly videos about the likes of Fortnite and Peppa Pig.

-Warnings have been reissued for parents to watch their children and keep an eye on their online activity, but amidst all this YouTube has responded to the concerns.
+Warnings have been reissued for parents to watch their children and keep an eye on their online activity, but amidst all this, YouTube has responded to the concerns.
 According to Comic Book, the popular video sharing site has denied any presence of the Momo Suicide Challenge on the platform.

 “Contrary to press reports, we’ve not received any recent evidence of videos showing or promoting the Momo challenge on YouTube,” a spokesperson for the site said.
 “Content of this kind would be in violation of our policies and removed immediately.”